A Comprehensive Overview Of Data Quality Monitoring

 - Impact of the process on all stakeholders involved.

-This will inform you whether to manually audit the quality assessment process, partially automate it, or fully automate it.
+This will inform you whether to manually audit the quality assessment process, partially or fully automate it.

 Data quality indicators (DQI)